-The University of Adelaide was established by Act of Parliament in 1874 and operates in accordance with the University of Adelaide Act 1971(28/7/05).
+The University of Adelaide was established by Act of Parliament in 1874 and operates in accordance with the University of Adelaide Act 1971.
+The current act is under review and is presently before the South Australian Parliament.

-The Council is the governing body of the University and has the following as its primary responsibilities:
+The Council is the governing body of the University with responsibility for: